CitoC/Search-Engine/README.txt

 Place all json files that you want to include in the corpus in a folder called DEV.
 Run create_index.py to create the index file.
 The index.txt will appear in the current directory.
 Run idURL.py to create the document ids file.
 The documentIDs.txt will appear in the current directory.
 Run start_query.py to start the search.
-The user will be prompt to enter a search term until -1 is entered.
+A GUI will appear for the user to do the searches.